samplin/terragrunt-ecs-project/POSTMORTEM.md

 - **Calls dropped**: n/a
 - **Downtime**: 0
 - **Financial Impact**: 0
+- **Future Financial Impact**: increase by 20% when adding a smaller hot standby host for redundancy

 **Response Metrics**:
 - **Time to Detect**: [Duration from start to detection]